Bosnia and Herzegovina

 To further strengthen public participation in the budget process, Bosnia and Herzegovina's Ministry of Finance and Treasury should prioritize the following actions:

-Bosnia and Herzegovina's Parliamentary Assembly has established public hearings related to the approval of the annual budget, but should also prioritize the following actions:
+Bosnia and Herzegovina's Parliamentary Assembly has established public hearings related to the approval of the annual budget and public hearings related to the review of the Audit Report, but should also prioritize the following actions:

-Bosnia and Herzegovina's Audit Office of the Institutions has established mechanisms for the public to assist in developing its audit program.
-It should also prioritize the following actions to improve public participation in the budget process:
+The Audit Office of the Institutions of Bosnia and Herzegovina has established mechanisms to assist the supreme audit institution in developing its audit program.
+It should prioritize the following actions to improve public participation in the budget process:

-Bosnia and Herzegovina's Parliamentary Assembly provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
+Bosnia and Herzegovina's Parliamentary Assembly provides weak oversight during the planning stage of the budget cycle and weak oversight during the implementation stage.
 To improve oversight, the following actions should be prioritized:

 The emerging practice of establishing independent fiscal institutions